coreinfrastructure/best-practices-badge/docs/governance.md

 Practices Badge TSC by TAC majority vote.
 This is not intended to be a common practice, but this mechanism prevents the TSC from being overly insular.

+TSC members represent themselves, not their employers.
+We note TSC employers because we want to ensure that no single organization controls this project.

 ## TSC Powers